Wadi el-Hol inscriptions

+Wadi el-Hol Inscriptions

+The Wadi el-Hol inscriptions are two rock inscriptions which appear to show some of the oldest examples of phonetic alphabetic writing discovered to date.

 History

 In 1993, American egyptologists Deborah Darnell and her then husband John Darnell found letters in two single-line rock inscriptions carved into limestone cliffs in the Wadi el-Hol valley.
 They returned to the site for several seasons through the 1990s to further study the inscriptions.
 In 1999, they finally published their research, concluding that they had found the earliest surviving alphabet, dating back to around 1800 to 1900 BCE.
 In particular, the inscriptions appear to resemble the Proto-Sinaitic script from Serabit el-Khadem.